Southeast Coast Invasive Plant Management Team Members - Congaree National Park

 - A valid driver's license and an insurable driving record (documentation to be provided upon request).

-- Willing to undergo and must pass required criminal history checks.
+- Willing to undergo and must pass the required three-part criminal history check.

 - Ability to perform the essential duties of the position with or without reasonable accommodation.